apache/camel-website/content/blog/2023/01/camel4roadmap/index.md

 - Dec 2022: Camel 3.20 LTS (until Dec 2023)
 - Jun 2023: Camel 3.21 LTS (until Jun 2024)
-- Dec 2023: Camel 3.22 LTS (until Dec 2024.
-Last 3 release supporting Java 11.)
+- Dec 2023: Camel 3.22 LTS (until Dec 2024; Last release supporting Java 11.)

-Each Camel 3 LTS release will contain fewer new features and improvements than before, because our focus and work shifted to Camel 4.
+Each Camel 3 release will contain fewer new features and improvements than before, because our focus and work shifted to Camel 4.

-The Camel 4 work has already started, and there are some intermediate branches with the jakarta migration such as: https://github.com/apache/camel/tree/jakarta/rewritten
+The Camel 4 work has already started, and there are some intermediate branches with the Jakarta migration such as: https://github.com/apache/camel/tree/jakarta/rewritten